Brand Preference: The Secret to Outshining Your Competitors

 One of your marketing goals should be to create brand preference.
 Write it down and hold yourself accountable to it.
 Doing so will keep you focused and ensure your marketing plan is built with that end goal.

 One way to do this is to focus on your brand’s identity.
 This is a crucial step for fostering brand preference.
 This involves developing a unique and consistent brand voice, visual identity, and values that align with your audience’s expectations and beliefs.
 A consistent identity can go a long way in a crowded market.
-Also, another key to increasing brand preference is message repetition.
+Also another key to increasing brand preference is message repetition.
 This ensures that you hit those messages home across every channel in the PESO model, bringing me to the next point.

 Consistency Drives Brand Preference